SurveyCompo/surveycompo-doc/docs/index.md

-# Introduction
+# Overview

-Welcome to the SurveyCompo documentation.
+Welcome to the SurveyCompo documentation!
+Let's dive into how SurveyCompo can transform the way you collect feedback, conduct research, and engage with your users.

 ## What is SurveyCompo?

-SurveyCompo is an embeddable web component designed to seamlessly integrate surveys into your website.
-Whether you’re gathering customer feedback, conducting market research, or evaluating user satisfaction, SurveyCompo simplifies the process.
+SurveyCompo is a powerful and versatile web component that seamlessly embeds surveys directly into your website.
+It empowers you to create engaging, on-brand surveys for various purposes, including:

+- Customer Feedback
+- Market Research
+- User Satisfaction Studies
+- And more!

-To get started, simply embed into your website with a `<script>` tag and the SurveyCompo web component.
-The web component will then be ready to render surveys based on the JSON data you provide.
+Getting started is simple.
+Embed SurveyCompo into your website with a `<script>` tag and provide your JSON survey data – it's ready to go!